material-motion/material-motion/specifications/runtime/life_of_a_plan.md

       {action:'add",    target: circleView, plan: Draggable               },
     ]

-When we commit this transaction to the scheduler, our scheduler has the following representation of the committed plans:
+Recall that when we committed this transaction to the scheduler our scheduler had the following representation of the committed plans:

 ![](../../_assets/TargetManagers.svg)